Almond cranberry biscotti (home-made cantucci)

 Pfeffernüsse (German Spice Cookies)

 Turn on your favorite holiday music, put on your apron and start baking!
 The recipe comes from Martha Stewart.
 These cookies are a big favorite in Germany and are called Pfeffernüsse, pepper nuts in English.
-The small, round shaped cookies are made with gingerbread spices and molasses and then are iced on the outside.
+The small, round shaped cookies are made with gingerbread spices and molasses and then are glazed on the outside.
 Martha also did a little twist to the original German cookie recipe and added red peppercorns.
 And the smell of all these spices in the kitchen …

 I think the red peppercorns elevated these cookies to another level.
 Yes, the cookies are already well flavored with many spices but these sweet red peppercorns bring everything together.
 Red peppers come from a flowering plant, Schinus terebinthifolius and are not peppers but belong to the cashew family.
 They are readily available in specialty stores.
 Taste it, it has a very unique, pleasant flavor.